 connecting marine engineering, hydromechanics and controls

-In 2009 I joined the Naval Systems Team of Rolls-Royce in Bristol, UK, where I was involved in conceptual design and sales support of naval and governmental power and propulsion systems.
-This experience greatly widened my view on the maritime industry from the commercial point of view and gave me an experience in international cooperation in a large multinational firm.
+After completing my doctorate, I worked in the Naval Systems Team of Rolls-Royce in Bristol, UK, where I was involved in the conceptual design and sales support of naval and governmental power and propulsion systems.
+This experience provided me with a broader perspective on the maritime industry from a commercial standpoint, as well as the opportunity to collaborate internationally in a large multinational company.

-In the various roles that I have had I have seen that integration of ship systems is becoming increasingly difficult due to their rising complexity and often the lack of communication tools (the right tables, figures, graphs) to ensure that the involved parties can effectively communicate when they try to integrate their systems together.
-When this integration is done systematically and correctly from an early stage, it can increase quality and performance of the total system and, perhaps more important, can save time and cost of re-work during the expensive phase of commissioning and sea-trials.
-In this context I have found that pragmatic use of MBSE and SYSML diagramming techniques can help significantly.
+Throughout my career, I have noticed that the integration of ship systems is becoming increasingly challenging due to rising system complexity and the lack of good multidisciplinairy communication tools.
+Proper integration, when done systematically and correctly from an early stage, can improve the quality and performance of the total system, saving time and cost during the commissioning and sea-trials phase and throughout the whole life cycle.
+To this end, I have found that pragmatic use of MBSE and SYSML diagramming techniques can help significantly.

-With AVR Maritime I offer my knowledge, skills and experience to the maritime market.
-I am driven by multidisciplinary innovation both theoretical and practical and I enjoy working together with people from different backgrounds and disciplines.
+With AVR Maritime, I offer my knowledge, skills, and experience to the maritime market.
+My passion lies in multidisciplinary innovation, both theoretical and practical, and I enjoy collaborating with individuals from different backgrounds and disciplines.